The Runelords

-The Runelords is a series of fantasy novels by American author David Farland (1957 – 2022) of which the first part was published in 1998.
+The Runelords is a series of fantasy novels by American author David Farland, the first of which was published in 1997.
 In the universe of The Runelords, there exists a unique magical system which relies on the existence of distinct bodily attributes, such as brawn, grace, and wit.
 These attributes can be transferred from one individual (or animal) to another in a process known as "giving an endowment".
 Lords who have taken many endowments become extremely powerful, almost superhuman, and are known as Runelords.